 Jackson Bibliography of Romantic Poetry: This bibliography is a work in progress that aims eventually to provide descriptions of all the volumes of verse in English that were published from 1770 to 1835.

-JSTOR: Seven collections from JSTOR, a full-text scholarly journal service encompassing a variety of disciplines.
-JSTOR employs a "moving wall" policy which does not include the current 2 to 5 years.
-Check the Penrose Library Catalog for current issues.
+JSTOR: Thirteen collections from JSTOR, a full-text scholarly journal service encompassing a variety of disciplines.

 Making of America: a digital library of primary sources in American social history from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.
 This site provides access to 267 monograph volumes and over 100,000 journal articles with 19th century imprints.